 “Mystery shopping is abundant because retailers have specific deals that they want to make sure their employees are offering, and they want to make certain that the retail stores are in welcoming condition,” says Bethany Mooradian.

-She’s been a mystery shopper for over 17 years and writes about earning extra income on Queen of the Random Job.
+She’s been a mystery shopper for over 20 years and writes about earning extra income on Work At Home FAQ.
 “It’s a great way to earn money on a flexible schedule,” she adds.

 3. Holiday item reseller